lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v11/readme.md

 10. Put the alert in a container so it doesn't cover all the screen
 11. Differentiate error and success flashes
 12. Add in conditions to not display the Bootstrap bars if there is no error message
+13. Fill in the error messages one at a time by route.
+For the registration and sign in errors no need to make our own message, we can pass the one of Mongoose